lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ```

 Another directive to control the whitelist for JavaScript sources is called _script-src_.
-This directive helps mitigate Cross-Site-Scripting (XSS) attacks by instructing the browser what is a valid source for evaluating and executing JavaScript source code.
+This directive helps mitigate Cross-Site-Scripting (XSS) attacks by informing the browser which sources of content to trust when evaluating and executing JavaScript source code.

 _script-src_ supports the _'none'_ and _'self'_ keywords as values and includes the following options:

 - _'unsafe-inline'_ - allow any inline JavaScript source code such as `<script>`, and DOM events triggering like `onClick()`, or `javascript:` URIs.
 It also affects CSS for inline tags.
-- _'unsafe-eval'_ - allow execution of code using `eval()`
+- _'unsafe-eval'_ - allow execution of code using `eval()`.

 For example, a policy for allowing JavaScript to be executed only from our own domain and from Google's, and allows inline JavaScript code as well: